 The most effective strategy for protecting farm animal health is to prevent or reduce the risks of disease or pest introductions.
 There are many options for practicing preventative biosecurity, such as controlling traffic in and around livestock areas, and sanitizing boots, tools and work clothing.
-Think about the steps for good biosecurity practices like STAIRS: Sanitation-Traffic-Assessment-Isolation-Resistance-Security.
+Steps for good biosecurity practices include STAIRS:

 Important for prevention is planning to keep animals healthy, and anticipating what to do when they are not.
 Build a biosecurity plan for your operation—big or small—by using our Create a Plan resources.